COMMENT The culture of the Malaysian police has caused too many innocent people grievous hurt.

 The various implications made in this article are serious, but can we be blamed, given the shocking way this “investigation” seems utterly devoid of an objective pursuit of justice?

-NONEMultiple layers of harm ripple out like waves from this case.
+Multiple layers of harm ripple out like waves from this case.
 The police have failed to clamp down on brutal gangsterism; they have failed to investigate the people most likely connected to the case; they have arrested, intimidated and tortured innocents.

 With every wave, the victims and their families suffer more and more.

 Those arrested were remanded for two weeks, and some lost their jobs, forever suffering an undeserved tarnished reputation.
-We can only imagine the trauma and fear Marimuthu’s (left) wife and two children are now undergoing while he faces uncertainty in the hands of a violent police force.
+We can only imagine the trauma and fear Marimuthu’s (

 Yet, maybe they are better off than Murugan’s mother, wife and child, who cannot even hope for his safe return now.
 Their only hope is justice, and it seems at times a very thin hope at that.